almovidhussaini/babylonclone/app/upgrades/v1/README.md

 # Upgrade V1

-ybtc launched as Phase-1 without a cosmos chain running to collect BTC staking prior to decentralize the finality provider set of operators.
-The first upgrade of ybtc chain to start receiving BTC delegations will include the BTC headers created during Phase-1 and upgrade, tokens distribution for the active users and operators that participated and need to finish their actions and
+Babylon launched as Phase-1 without a cosmos chain running to collect BTC staking prior to decentralize the finality provider set of operators.
+The first upgrade of Babylon chain to start receiving BTC delegations will include the BTC headers created during Phase-1 and upgrade, tokens distribution for the active users and operators that participated and need to finish their actions and